 Annual Meetings and Joint Projects

-At the moment, the Nordic countries are carrying out a joint project concerning young adult dating violence.
-Within the project, information on country-specific projects on the prevention of dating violence and their effectiveness is being gathered.
+The latest Nordic joint project (2017) concerned young adult dating violence.
+Within the project, information on country-specific projects on the prevention of dating violence and their effectiveness was gathered.
 In 2014, the Nordic crime prevention organisations carried out a joint project on neighbourhood help, which studied Nordic residents’ opportunities to get involved in the work to increase safety and comfort in their own living environment.
-In 2007-2008, a joint project related to the prevention of violence was carried out.
+In 2007–2008, a joint project related to the prevention of violence was carried out.

 Scandinavian Research Council for Criminology (NSfK)

 The Scandinavian Research Council for Criminology (NSfK) furthers criminological research within the member countries and advises the Scandinavian governments on issues related to criminology.
 The NSfK arranges research seminars, awards research and travel grants, and publishes a scientific journal called Journal of Scandinavian Studies in Criminology.
-All five Nordic countries participate in the activities of the Council, including Sweden which took a few years’ break but has been participating again since 2016.
+All five Nordic countries participate in the activities of the Council.
 The Chair of the Council rotates between the Nordic countries.
-The daily administration is attended to by a secretariat located in the country of the chairperson – at the moment in Finland in connection to the Ministry of Justice (2016-2018).
-The current chairperson of the Council is Aarne Kinnunen, Deputy Head of Department at the Department of Criminal Policy at the Finnish Ministry of Justice.
-Laura Mynttinen, Leader of the Secretariat, is responsible for the daily administration.
+The daily administration is attended to by a secretariat located in the country of the chairperson – at the moment in Sweden (2019–2021).

 The annual research seminars organised by the Council focus on a specific theme in the field of criminology.